 Five Steps to Becoming Debt-Free

 If you can’t seem to keep up with the endless cycle of bills landing at your doorstep, you are not alone.
 The average Canadian now owes $22,595 in consumer non-mortgage debt according to debt monitoring firm Equifax.
 It’s easy to get in the habit of falling behind on payments or using lower interest credit cards to pay off higher ones, ultimately leaving you feeling as if you’re drowning.
-Here are five tips to help you become debt-free this year:
+Here are five tips to becoming debt-free this year:

 1. Create a realistic budget…and stick to it!